Georgia girl killed by teen brother who shot at man in botched gun deal - NewsBreak

 Both teens made their first appearance Tuesday morning and were denied bond, according to court records.

-El is being held at the Douglas County jail and the 13-year-old is at a youth detention center, court records show.
+El was being held at the Douglas County jail and the 13-year-old was at a youth detention center, court records show.

 ©2021 Cox Media Group